mulac/clipd/README.md

  - `clipd` is a command line tool to interface with the "~/.clipd" directory, see [examples](#examples).

 ### Systemd
+⚠️ Encryption is not yet implemented - please use with care especially if you are coping sensitive data.

 To automatically launch the clipdaemon on login the systemd service manager can be used.
 Simply setup the user [service file](etc/clipd.service) for your system or use the make target:
 ```
 make systemd